-If you suspect that you (or someone in your care) is experiencing heavy bleeding then seek immediate medical advice.
+If you suspect that you (or someone in your care) is experiencing heavy bleeding, seek immediate medical advice.
 Contact your GP at once.
-If this is not possible then call NHS Direct on 0845 46 47 or your local out-of-hours service.
+If this is not possible then call NHS 111 or your local out-of-hours service.

 Treatment at home

 Mild diverticulitis can often be treated at home.
 Your GP will prescribe antibiotics for the infection and you should take paracetamol for the pain.
-It is important that you finish the complete course of antibiotics, even if you are feeling better.
+It's important that you finish the complete course of antibiotics, even if you are feeling better.

-Some types of antibiotics used to treat diverticulitis can cause side effects in some people, including vomitting and diarrhoea.
+Some types of antibiotics used to treat diverticulitis can cause side effects in some people, including vomiting and diarrhoea.

-Your GP may recommend you stick to a fluid-only diet for a few days until your symptoms improve.
+Your GP may recommend that you stick to a fluid-only diet for a few days until your symptoms improve.
 This is because trying to digest solid foods may make your symptoms worse.
-You can gradually introduce solid foods over a two or three day period.
+You can gradually introduce solid foods over the next two or three days.

 Treatment at hospital

-If you have more severe diverticulitis, you may need to go to hospital.
-Hospital treatment is usually recommended if:
+If you have more severe diverticulitis, you may need to go to hospital, particularly if: